State of Connecticut Workers' Compensation Commission, John A. Mastropietro, Chairman

 Konovaluk v.
 Graphite Die Mold, Inc., 4437 CRB-3-01-9 (August 8, 2002).

-Reversing trier’s decision, CRB held that § 31-299b allows the last insurer on the risk to seek apportionment and reimbursement for share of claim attributable to coverage period of a now-insolvent insurer, based upon the respective proportions of liability of all solvent insurers who are on the risk for a portion of the claim.
+Reversing trier’s decision, CRB held that § 31-299b allows last insurer on risk to seek apportionment and reimbursement for share of claim attributable to coverage period of now-insolvent insurer, based upon respective proportions of liability of all solvent insurers who are on risk for a portion of claim.
 Hunnihan v.
 Mattatuck Mfg.
 Co., 243 Conn.
 438 (1997), disallowed recovery from Connecticut Insurance Guaranty Association for share of claim attributable to insolvent insurer, but Court specifically left open question of reapportionment of that share among remaining solvent insurers.
-CRB noted that statute was amenable to two readings, and then examined legislative history, origin and purpose of § 31-299b, and related caselaw, including Hunnihan and its interpretation of CIGA, in reaching its decision.
+CRB noted § 31-299b was amenable to two readings, and then examined its legislative history, origin and purpose, and related case law, including Hunnihan and its interpretation of CIGA, in reaching its decision.

-Statute does not provide for apportionment of liability between the insurer liable for a single accidental injury and the last insurer on the risk for a subsequent repetitive trauma injury to the same body part.
-See, Hatt, § 31-301.
+Statute does not provide for apportionment of liability between insurer liable for specific accidental injury and insurer liable for subsequent repetitive trauma injury to same body part.
+See also, Hatt, § 31-301.
 Appeal procedure; § 31-349.

 Kelly v.
 Dunkin’ Donuts, 4278 CRB-4-00-8 (November 1, 2001).